-- 82 The monies of The Society which are not subject to any specific trust purpose, and which are not required to meet current expenditure, may be invested in any securities quoted in the official list of any recognised Stock Exchange or placed on deposit with a reputable organisation.
-Council may only delegate its powers to select and make investments to the extent permitted by the provisions of The Royal Charter and the relevant legislation governing responsibilities of Trustees and Charities7. - 83 The Society's premises shall not be sold or disposed of except with the sanction of a General Meeting of The Society.
+- 82 The monies of The Society which are not subject to any specific trust purpose, and which are not required to meet current expenditure, may be invested or placed on deposit with a reputable organisation.
+Council may only delegate its powers to select and make investments to the extent permitted by the provisions of The Royal Charter and the relevant legislation governing responsibilities of Trustees and Charities4. - 83 The Society's premises shall not be sold or disposed of except with the sanction of a General Meeting of The Society.